-ZUKOnnect and Herz Fellows
+ZUKOnnect Fellows

 In 2019, the Zukunftskolleg introduced ZUKOnnect Fellowships to support early career researchers from Africa, Asia and Latin America.
 The fellowships strengthen the cultural diversity at the Zukunftskolleg and stimulate the intellectual and integrative discourse amongst its fellows.
 By broadening its academic horizons, the Zukunftskolleg aims to promote greater intercontinental dialogue in research.